prajaktakadu11/Advanced_SQL_for_Music_Store_Data_Analysis/README.md

 ```
 #### Insight: Highlights genre preferences by country, aiding regional marketing strategies.

-3. Top-Spending Customers by Country
+3. Top-Spending Customers by Country:
 Identifies the top-spending customer in each country. <br>
 ```
 WITH Customer_with_country AS ( <br>